 While each situation is different, we want to ensure that you know about and have access to resources to help you succeed.
-The Student Conduct & Retention Coordinators are here to support you and can be consulted to work through a current situation and to explore strategies and resources that might be helpful tools for you and your students.
+The Student Conduct and Community Support Coordinators are here to support you and can be consulted to work through a current situation and to explore strategies and resources that might be helpful tools for you and your students.

-- Address behavior concerns promptly – Contact your Student Conduct & Retention Coordinator for support and fill out a report online.
-A Behavior Clarification Plan can often be a helpful step for students to understand what you’ve noticed and how they can improve their behaviors in class.
+- Address behavior concerns promptly: Contact your Student Conduct and Community Support Coordinators for support and fill out a report online.
+A behavior clarification plan can often be a helpful step for students to understand what you’ve noticed and how they can improve their behaviors in class.

-- Follow up with students (in person or through email) – When possible, it is best practice to follow-up in writing around expectations so that both you and the student are clear about what is expected moving forward.
+- Follow up with students (in person or through email): When possible, it is best practice to follow-up in writing around expectations so that both you and the student are clear about what is expected moving forward.
 This will help you both have a better term!
-Consider contacting your Student Conduct & Retention Coordinator for support with this if you aren’t sure how to best write this email.
+Consider contacting your Student Conduct and Community Support Coordinators for support with this if you aren’t sure how to best write this email.